Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/test-prod-azure-prerequisites.md

 Make sure you have the following:

-Make sure you have the following:

 - [Azure account](https://azure.microsoft.com) with an active subscription (Subscription ID).
 If you don't have an Azure subscription, create a free account.
 You cannot deploy AI Unlimited using an Azure Free Trial Subscription.
 If you have a free account, go to your profile and change your subscription to pay-as-you-go.
 Then, remove the spending limit, and request a quota increase for vCPUs in your region.

-- Optionally, the [Azure command-line interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) if you prefer working with Azure CLI.

 - [GitHub](https://github.com) or [GitLab](https://gitlab.com) account for user authentication and storing project information.